-Whilst our 2022 School Improvement Plan (SIP) focused more on Mathematics, we nevertheless continued to ensure that the learning and teaching of reading and spelling remains a priority as it should be.
+Whilst our 2022 School Improvement Plan (SIP) focused more on Mathematics, we nevertheless continued to ensure that the learning and teaching of reading and spelling remained a priority.

 Across grades 3-6, the Spelling Mastery program continued its implementation to develop a school wide, explicit approach to teaching in this area.
 This program was levelled across the grades and taught daily.
+Data in this area continues to show its success.
 In Grades K-2, the focus was on the teaching of reading and spelling through Initial Lit, a multi-disciplinary approach to teaching phonics.
-In addition the new English K-2 syllabus was introduced which saw an increased focus on vocabulary development in our young students.
+We again celebrated the wonderful use of words with our whole school "vocabulary parade" where children come dressed as a 'word,' designed to build on children's understanding of words and their meaning.

-Teaching and Learning in Maths was the focus of our Professional Learning Teams (PLTs) meetings throughout 2022.
-Student data in this key area was addressed in these meetings and it was pleasing to see children's growth in these areas as we analysed our data walls in these collaborative meetings three times/term.
+Teaching and Learning in Maths was the focus of our Professional Learning Teams (PLTs) meetings throughout 2023.
+Student data in this key area was addressed in these meetings and it was pleasing to see children's growth in these areas as we analysed our data using the collaborative inquiry process in our meetings three times/term.

-Teachers have been following the work of Lyn Sharratt an educationalist engaged by the Catholic Schools Office of Maitland/Newcastle.
+Teachers have been following the work of Lyn Sharratt, an educationalist engaged by the Catholic Schools Office of Maitland/Newcastle.
 As part of her work, two staff work as pedagogical mentors, analysing data and working together with their colleagues to improve student outcomes.
+A main focus in 2023 has been the use of quality descriptive feedback to assist student learning and individualised student goal setting.
+The success in these areas led to the introduction of student led conferences, where children were able to independently use feedback to inform parents of their own learning goals and explain how they were going on the journey towards achieving them.

 The school focus on Creative and Critical Thinking and integrating play in the younger grades continued.
-In addition, our students in years 5-6 continued a Bring Your own Device (BYOD) program which offers a more flexible approach to learning and greater opportunity to integrate collaboration and problem solving into the learning environment.
+In addition, our students in years 5-6 continued a Bring Your own Device (BYOD)

+program which offers a mor ater opportunity to